nburmaso/upcgen/readme.md

 BINS_W 1001       #                         bins for w
 BINS_Y 121        #                         bins for y
 FLUX_POINT 1      # use point flux approximation or not
-PYTHIA_VERSION 8  # Pythia version: either 6 or 8.
-8 is used by default
+PYTHIA_VERSION 8  # Pythia version: 6, 8 or -1. -1 means that Pythia will not be used at all
 SEED -1           # Seed for random numbers generator. '-1' -> random seed
 ```